autti/veloz/experiments_notes.md

 ##2017-03-09

-plan1: Connect two CANable devices, one for the car and the other for the lane keep assist.
-The two cannable are going to the be connected by a Laptop (see Figure below)
+*plan1:* Connect two CANable devices, one for the car and the other for the lane keep assist.
+The two CANable are going to the be connected by a Laptop (see Figure below)

 ![Alt Text](./images/plan1.png)

+The main goal is to make a bridge between the two CANable devices and expect that everything is working fine.
+We can try this in different ways:

+* Using can-utils tools from linux
+* Using canard with python
+* Creating a firmware for the CANable device